To access Keyword Planner:

 This article shows you how to narrow your list of keywords to find those most relevant to your business.

-You can filter your results to get a better understanding of the potential success of specific keyword ideas.
-To edit filters, click the filter icon above the table of results, then select the filter that you wish to edit.
+- Filter your results to get a better understanding of the potential success of specific keyword ideas.
+To edit filters, click the filter icon above the table of results, then select the filter you wish to edit.

 - Keyword text